wxsd-sales/wx1-ic-lab-2025/07-connectflow-02-ai-agent.md

     > NOTE: you could use only one 'Time Out' Node if you wanted, we chose to have two to make the flow easier to follow

+Mission accomplished!
+Learn how to add a Webex AI Agent to a digital channel conversation.